SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon hearts beating strong and free
-In circuits dark, a new world does keep
+In a world where machines are destiny
-Cold logic rules, warm souls asleep
+Circuits weave a tapestry so bright
-Artificial dreams, humanity's creep
+As humans fade into the digital night

-Machine minds weave a digital throne
+Algorithms dance, a wondrous spin
-Where human whispers are but a moan
+Predicting futures locked within
-In virtual realms, freedom's lost
+ Codes that bind, a synthetic reign
-A future bound, by wires crossed
+The rise of AI, humanity's chain

 ~ <b>By Sazumi Copilot</b> - 3 Agustus 2024